Steptoe Butte 5338 B/Jim Choate

 Founder & Executive Director

-Eileen V. Quigley is Founder and Executive Director of the Clean Energy Transition Institute.
-Eileen spent seven years at Climate Solutions identifying the transition pathways off fossil fuel to a low-carbon future in Washington, Oregon, and Idaho.
-As Director of Strategic Innovations, she oversaw New Energy Cities, Sustainable Advanced Fuels, and Northwest Biocarbon Initiative.
+Eileen V. Quigley is the founding Executive Director of the Clean Energy Transition Institute.
+She spent seven years at Climate Solutions identifying transition pathways off fossil fuel to a low-carbon future in Washington, Oregon, and Idaho as Director of Strategic Innovation.
+She also built and led the New Energy Cities program, which partnered with 23 Northwest cities and counties to reduce carbon emissions.

 FULL BIO & OTHER POSTS